odoo/documentation/content/applications/finance/accounting/bank/feeds/bank_synchronization.rst

 The process is not intended to work in real-time as third party providers synchronize your accounts at different intervals.
-To force the synchronization and fetch the statements, go to your *Accounting dashboard*, and click on the *Synchronize Now* button.
-You can also synchronize and fetch transactions through :menuselection:`Accounting --> Configuration --> Online Synchronization`.
-Some providers only allow one refresh per day, so it is possible that clicking on *Synchronize Now* does not get your latest transactions if you already performed such action earlier in the day.
+To force the synchronization and fetch the statements, go to your :guilabel:`Accounting Dashboard`, and click on the :guilabel:`Synchronize Now` button.
+You can also synchronize and fetch transactions through :menuselection:`Accounting Dashboard --> Configuration --> Accounting: Online Synchronization`.
+Some providers only allow one refresh per day, so it is possible that clicking on :guilabel:`Synchronize Now` does not get your latest transactions if you already performed such action earlier in the day.

-A transaction can be visible on your bank account, but not be fetched if it has the status *Pending*.
-Only transactions with the *Posted* status will be retrieved.
-If it is not *Posted* yet, you will have to wait until the status changes.
+A transaction can be visible on your bank account but not be fetched if it has the status :guilabel:`Pending`.
+Only transactions with the :guilabel:`Posted` status will be retrieved.
+If the transaction is not **Posted** yet, you will have to wait until the status changes.

 Is the Online Bank Synchronization feature included in my contract?
 -------------------------------------------------------------------